Thought Flow Nets: From Single Predictions to Trains of Model Thought: Thought Flow Networks

-Given the rather abstract description of the three moments (see \Cref{sec:hegel}), we now translate them into a mathematical setting that can be applied to (neural) classification models.
-In particular, we embed Hegel's dialectics in a framework of calculating an initial thought vector and iteratively updating it based on the gradient of a correction module that assesses the thought's correctness.
+We now translate the abstract description of these three moments into a simplified mathematical setting that can be implemented in any (neural) model that uses a vector-valued representation of the input (such as an embedding) and outputs (tuples of) logits.
+In particular, we embed Hegel's dialectics in a framework of obtaining an initial ``thought'' vector and iteratively updating it in the three ``moments''.
+Note that our formalization is not to be understood as an accurate reflection of Hegel's dialectics but serves as a useful inspiration to enable the development of a novel machine learning model.

-\paragraph{Thought} We model a \textit{thought} with $\vec{\hat{z}}$, the logits of a specific label distribution.
-While other operationalizations are possible (e.g., activations within the encoder), we argue that the label logits and its corresponding probabilities have the advantage of being complex enough to reflect nuanced differences in model predictions, yet simple enough to allow for a direct interpretation.
-Next, we define the \textit{three moments} of Hegel's dialectics as transformations related to $\vec{\hat{z}}$.
+\paragraph{Thought.} We model a \textit{thought} with $\vec{\hat{z}} \in Z$, the logits corresponding to a model's prediction and $Z \subseteq \mathbb{R}^c$ being the logit space.\footnote{We choose $\vec{\hat{z}}$ over $\vec{\hat{y}}$ because we can modify logits in energy space without having to normalize in probability space.} This $\vec{\hat{z}}$ serves as a representation of the model's ``decision state'' as it captures information about the most probable output as well as possible alternatives and uncertainty.